CreativeDevelopments/CDCommands/README.md

 ---

-> Note: The below methods provide no functionallity other than logging messages to your terminal with adjusted colors.
+> Note: The below methods provide no functionality other than logging messages to your terminal with adjusted colors.

 ### #logReady()